stuffmattdoes/finite-state-machine-router/docs/API/Transition.md

 # `<Transition/>`
-`<Transition/>` component denotes the rules by which our state machine will allow changing of state. `<Transition/>` is a renderless component.
+`<Transition/>` component denotes the rules by which our state machine will allow changing of state. `<Transition/>` is a renderless component, and exists solely for visual organization.

 ## Properties
 &ast; = Required property